 - Disclosure is to parents of dependent students.
 Dependency status, for the purpose of this policy statement, is defined by Internal Revenue Service guidelines.
 Documentation must be provided prior to release of information. - Disclosure is to specified representatives of governmental agencies, educational organizations or other entities as described by federal regulations or otherwise required by state or federal law.
 Custodians of records should obtain interpretations whenever third parties request personally identifiable information. - Disclosure is in connection with a student's application for, or receipt of, financial aid. - Disclosure is in compliance with a conduct order or subpoena.
-The staff member receiving such order, shall, if possible, immediately notify the student concerned in writing prior to compliance with such order or subpoena. - Disclosure is to parents of students under the age of 21 who are found to be in violation of alcohol and/or drug policies. - Information from College records may be released to appropriate persons in connection with an emergency if the knowledge of such information is necessary to protect the health or safety of a student or other persons. - ➤ Northwest College's guidelines for implementing FERPA are maintained by the Vice President for Student Affairs.
-Students should address questions, concerns, or problems to the Vice President for Student Affairs Office. - ➤ Students may file formal complaints regarding alleged failure of the College to comply with FERPA with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C.
+The staff member receiving such order, shall, if possible, immediately notify the student concerned in writing prior to compliance with such order or subpoena. - Disclosure is to parents of students under the age of 21 who are found to be in violation of alcohol and/or drug policies. - FERPA guidelines permit the nonconsensual disclosure of personally identifiable information for health and safety emergencies on a "need to know" basis to staff and other "appropriate parties" (including parents) when imminent danger exists. - Information from College records may be released to appropriate persons in connection with an emergency if the knowledge of such information is necessary to protect the health or safety of a student or other persons. - ➤ Northwest College's guidelines for implementing FERPA are maintained by the Vice President for Student Affairs.
+Students should address questions, concerns, or problems to the Vice President for Student Affairs Office. - Students may file formal complaints regarding alleged failure of the College to comply with FERPA with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C.
 20202-4605.